ewoodhead/npa-hierarchy/README.md

 * (quicklisp-quickstart:install)
 * (ql:add-to-init-file)
 ```
-and type `y` to confirm that you want to edit the init file when it asks.
+and type `y` to confirm that you are OK with it editing the init file when it asks.
 Among other things, this should create a `quicklisp/` directory in your home directory.
 Download npa-hierarchy into the `local-projects/` subdirectory:
 ```
 $ cd ~/quicklisp/local-projects/
 $ git clone https://github.com/ewoodhead/npa-hierarchy
 ```
-At this point you should be able to use Quicklisp to load the npa-hierarchy library and use it.
+(Or download it wherever you like and copy it to ~/quicklisp/projects or create a symlink there.)
+At this point you should be able to use Quicklisp to load the npa-hierarchy library, which will pull in a few other libraries it depends on.
 A simple test session maximising CHSH should look something like this:
 ```
 $ rlwrap sbcl --noinform
 * (ql:quickload :npa-hierarchy)